 - Complete the W-4 form.

-What happens if you decide not to accept an award?
+What happens if I don't accept an award?

-If we select you for an award and you decide not to accept it, you may decline the scholarship support without penalty.
+We may select you for an award and you may decide not to accept it.
+You may decline the scholarship support without penalty.

 Note: A decision to decline the scholarship award is final and cannot be changed under any circumstances.

-When will you notify those who did not receive an award?
+When will you notify those who didn't receive an award?

-If you do not receive a scholarship award, we will notify you no later than October 31.
+If you don't receive a scholarship award, we'll notify you no later than October 31.

 Your NHSC SP service begins once you sign the contract and the Secretary of HHS or their designee countersigns it.

 The Secretary of HHS (or their designee) may terminate your initial contract or an optional contract for subsequent years if you meet a set of requirements.
-Review each in your NHSC Scholarship Program Application and Program Guidance (PDF – 498 KB).
+Review them in the application and program guidance.